Kusumah Atmaja: Judicial career

-He was listed as a High Court Judge in Padang, landraad voorzitter in Semarang, and then a judge in Raad van Justitie in the same city.
+He was listed as a High Court judge in Padang, chairman of the District Court in Semarang, and then a High Court judge in the same city.

 When the Japanese occupied the Dutch East Indies, evicting the Dutch, Kusumah Atmadja continued as a court official.
 In 1942, he served as Chairman of Chihoo Hooin (District Court) in Semarang.
 In addition, he was also appointed as Chief Justice for Central Java in 1944.

 Member of BPUPK

-Atmaja became a member of the Investigating Committee for Preparatory Work for Independence (BPUPK), on April 29, 1945.
+Atmaja became a member of the Investigating Committee for Preparatory Work for Independence (BPUPK), on 29 April 1945.
 The body was an effort to gain the support of the Indonesian people using the promise of Japanese help for Indonesian independence.

 Indonesian Independence Era

 After Indonesia declared its independence on August 17, 1945, Atmaja was assigned to establish the country's Supreme Court in 1950.
 He served as the first Chief Justice from 1950 until his death in 1952.

 He was asked by the Dutch State to lead the formation of the Dutch puppet state of Pasundan in 1947, but refused.